 This podcast may help expound upon why this is important.

-EmbassyOS is based on Ubuntu Server and handles all operations of your Embassy device.
-This core element of the technology stack is what enables you to set up, login, access your Embassy’s dashboard, and install services.
+StartOS (see next FAQ) is based on Linux and handles all operations on your server.
+This core element of the technology stack is what enables you to set up, login, access your server’s dashboard, and install services.

-One of these operations is creating and managing Tor addresses, which are uniquely attributed to each service you download, as well as to the Embassy device itself.
-You can see your uniquely generated Tor address when you complete the setup process using the Setup App.
-This address is how you view your Embassy’s dashboard, which is actually just a website served up from your Embassy itself!
+One of these operations is creating and managing Tor addresses, which are uniquely attributed to each service you download, as well as to the server itself.
+You can see your uniquely generated Tor address when you complete the setup process.
+This address is how you view your server’s dashboard, which is actually just a website hosted by your server itself!
 It is authenticated, of course, so only you can access it.

-You can connect to and manage your Embassy from any mobile device, desktop computer, or laptop computer.
-This is accomplished right through the browser by visiting your Embassy’s private and unique URL.
+You can connect to and manage your server from your mobile device, desktop computer, or laptop computer.
+This is accomplished in the browser by visiting your server’s private and unique URL.

-Once on Embassy’s web page, you can choose what services to install.
+Once on your server’s web page (the StartOS dashboard), you can choose what services to install.
 Then, each installed service also receives its own private and unique URL, such that you can access it from the browser or any mobile app that supports using it as a backend.

-The list of services will grow rapidly over the coming months and years, such that many things you currently do using cloud-based third party servers can be just as easily accomplished using your own personal cloud serving your own personal apps and storing your own private data.
+The list of services will grow rapidly over the coming months and years, such that most or all the things you currently do using cloud-based third party servers can be just as easily accomplished using your own personal cloud serving your own personal software and storing your data privately.
 No trusted third parties at all.

-EmbassyOS is a new kind of Operating System (OS).
-It is built from the ground up to allow anyone to easily run their own “cloud,” become independent from Big Tech, and own their own data.
-EmbassyOS allows anyone to easily host their own software services.
+StartOS is a new kind of Linux Operating System (OS).
+It is a built from the ground up to allow anyone to easily run a private “cloud,” become independent from Big Tech, and own their own data.

-EmbassyOS is a custom-built Linux distribution, which is a beefed up version of Raspberry Pi OS, along with a suite of software tools which make it easy to:
+StartOS is custom-built Linux distribution (currently based on Debian) with a suite of software tools which make it easy to:

-Install, uninstall, and upgrade services from a Marketplace (similar to your phone’s app store)
+Install, uninstall, and upgrade services from a Marketplace registry (similar to your phone’s app store)

 Manage and run services that YOU own and control

-Upgrade your Embassy software with the latest features and security updates
+Upgrade StartOS with the latest features and security updates

-Backup services, and restore from backups if needed
+Backup services and data, and restore from backups if needed

-a layer responsible for Embassy specific operations, such as Tor, Backups, and Notifications
+a layer responsible for StartOS specific operations, such as Networking, Backups, and Notifications

 an SDK for developers, including an “Actions” API to simplify complex operations for the common user

-A Service can be any piece of software added to the Marketplace.
+A Service can be any piece of software added to a Marketplace registry.
 Unlike “apps,” services are (usually) “server-side” software, meaning they are intended to run 24/7/365 and listen for requests from your clients (apps).
 All services are “self-hosted,” meaning that you are in complete control of your data.
 This means you can run your own “cloud!”
 Learn more about managing services here and see our currently Available Services.

-No. We ship everywhere that DHL ships, with the unfortunate exception of Europe, where the VAT and Customs are so ridiculous that they cost as much as Embassy itself or more.
-Please consider buying your hardware locally, and purchasing EmbassyOS as a download from us instead.
+We ship everywhere that DHL ships.
+Please consider that in some countries, the VAT and Customs fees are so ridiculous that they cost as much as the server itself.
+You may wish to consider buying your hardware locally and building your own device, downloading StartOS from our github, and donating to us.
 Please see the DIY page for details.

-Power supplies for EU, AU, US, and UK are available.
+Power supplies for the EU, AU, US, and UK standards are usually available.

 Yes!
-The full warranty for a device purchased with us is located on the insert in the box (1 year).
-Furthermore, Start9 commits, to the best of our ability, to serving Embassy users.
-We will resolve any issue encountered with our provided hardware or software in a personalized matter.
+The full warranty for a device purchased from us is located on the insert in the box (1 year).
+Furthermore, Start9 commits, to the best of our ability, to serving our users.
+We will resolve any issue encountered with our provided hardware or software in a personalized manner.
 We strive to provide highly available, quality customer service.

-Here is our exact situation currently: Embassy device sales are processed through Shopify, which we do not like, but it was expedient in the early days, especially for shipping, so we went with it.
-Aside from a master list of email addresses for those who have explicitly opted in to our mailing list, all customer data is contained within Shopify.
+Here is our exact situation currently: Credit card sales are processed through Shopify, which we do not like, but it was expedient in the early days, especially for shipping, so we went with it.
+Aside from a master list of email addresses for those who have explicitly opted in to our mailing list, all customer credit card data is stored within Shopify.
 We do not duplicate it anywhere.
-We are asking Shopify to delete our customer data, but they claim it will take upward of 3 months to comply and we of course have no guarantee the data will actually be deleted permanently.
-This is partly why we exist…as such, we will be moving off of Shopify and onto a self-hosted solution, where Start9 alone controls our customer data for Embassy purchases, which we will delete as a matter of policy following a short grace period after delivery.
+We ask Shopify to delete our customer data, but they claim it takes upward of 3 months to comply and we of course have no guarantee the data will actually be deleted permanently.
+This is partly why we exist…as such, we are moving off of Shopify and onto a self-hosted solution, where Start9 alone controls our customer data for purchases, which we will delete as a matter of policy following a short grace period after delivery.

 Shill it to everyone and create awareness